 Revelation

-Lesson 13 w/answersRevelation 17:1 - 18:24
+Lesson 13 w/AnswersRevelation 17:1 - 18:24

-This week we’ll look at “Babylon” and its complete destruction.
+In this lesson, we will look at "Babylon" and its complete destruction.

 Bible

-1. What is Satan’s plan according to this text?
+1. What is Satan’s plan, according to this text?

-1. ANSWER: To elevate himself above God
+1. ANSWER: To elevate himself above God.

-2. What is God’s plan according to the same text?
+2. What is God’s plan, according to the same text?

 1. ANSWER: To judge and destroy Satan and all of his followers.

-3. “Babylon the Great”.
-Where did Babylon come from and what was it’s primary intention.
-(See Genesis 10:10-11 and 11:1-9)
+3. "Babylon the Great".
+Where did Babylon originate from, and what was its primary intention?
+(See Gen. 10:10-11 and Gen. 11:1-9)

-1. ANSWER: The Roman Empire.
+1. ANSWER: They refer to the Roman Empire.

-1. ANSWER: Verses 3, 7, 9, 11, 12, 13, 14, 15, 16, 17, 19, and 23
+1. ANSWER: Verses 3, 7, 9, 11, 12, 13, 14, 15, 16, 17, 19, and 23.

 Have a great week everyone!